See what questions

 » Review Causes of Kawasaki disease: Causes

 Early recognition and treatment of Kawasaki disease is critical to minimizing the chances of develop serious, even life-threatening, complications, such as aneurysms and heart attack.
 Even with early recognition and treatment, about one quarter of children with Kawasaki disease develop complications with the coronary arteries.
-However, death only occurs in ...Kawasaki disease Treatments
+However, death only occurs in about 1% of children with ...Kawasaki disease Treatments

 Some of the possible treatments listed in sources for treatment of Kawasaki disease may include:

 Research the causes of related medical symptoms such as:

 Systemic disease primarily of infants and young children, characterized by skin rash, swelling of hands and feet, enlarged cervical lymph nodes, "strawberry tongue", dry and cracked lips, high fevers, and coronary artery disease.

 An acute disease of young children characterized by a rash and swollen lymph nodes and fever; of unknown cause

 - (Source - WordNet 2.1)

 Kawasaki disease is listed as a "rare disease" by the Office of